indra-labs/indra/doc/whitepaper.md

 Such exit traffic is paid for via the session chains same as for relaying.
 Exit relays include a double charge because of the return path, one charge for the exit, one for the return that comes back from the exit.

 Charges are part of the return payload so that clients confirm their remaining allocations.
-When a node fails, only its last acknowledged relays are charged for, or if the node goes offline, the client discovers this when they activate path hop acknowlegments.
+When a node fails, only its last acknowledged relays are charged for, or if the node goes offline, the client discovers this when they activate path hop acknowledgments.

 ### Path Hop Acknowledgements